April 29, 2025

 Exporting a cropped video from Descript

 iMovie, Photos, and other third-party apps for iOS devices make decent video editors for beginners.
 However, if you want to crop and edit videos like a pro while maintaining quality, you'll need a dedicated video editing app.
+Online tools like Kapwing and Clideo can also be useful alternatives for quick edits when you're on the go.

 There's a lot more you can do in Descript, besides using its video cropper.
 The software also offers AI features, with which you can: